jwmerrill/ohm-grammar-json/README.md

 ## Status

 This is a personal experiment that I used to learn about Ohm.
 Not really inteded to be used for any purpose other than learning.
+This project is intended to conform to [ECMA 404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) and as far as I know, it does.